libretro/docs/docs/guides/arcade-getting-started.md

 #### Flycast
 * support arcade hardware based on Sega Dreamcast (NAOMI, NAOMI 2 and AtomisWave)
-* is the only core available for those 3 systems
+* is the only libretro core available for those 3 systems

 #### Kronos
 * support arcade hardware based on Sega Saturn (ST-V)
+* MAME is also able to emulate ST-V

 ---

-## Step 2: Use the correct version romsets for that emulator
+## Step 3: Use the correct version romsets for that emulator

+The recommended format for arcade romsets is zip, it has the fastest loading and the widest support.
+7zip might work or not. **If you extract an arcade romset, it won't work**.

+As previously said, arcade emulators emulate thousands of different machines, so they need a mean to identify which machine run a given romset, it was decided to use the archive's filename for this purpose. **If you rename an arcade romset, it won't work**.

+Each file within a romset is the dump of a chip with a specific purpose (program data, sound data, graphics data, ...), the emulator needs to identify each dump's role, it was decided to use their signature (crc) for this purpose (filenames can sometimes be used as a fallback to load bad/hacked dump). **If your romset doesn't contain the exact files the emulator requires, it won't work**.

 !!!
-Warning "The rules"
-    Romsets are archives in zip format, they must not be extracted, 7zip is also supported with a few exceptions and the drawback that it's slower to load.
-If you rename a romset, it won't work.
-If your romset doesn't contain the exact files the emulator requires, it won't work.
-If your romset requires other romsets (bios, parent) and you don't have them, it won't work.

-!!!
-Note "The reasons behind those rules"
-    FinalBurn and MAME emulate thousands of different machines (because Pac-Man doesn't use the same hardware as Donkey Kong), so they need a mean to identify which machine run a given romset, it was decided to use the archive's filename for this purpose.
-Each file within a romset is the dump of a chip (program data, sound data, graphics data, ...) from the original game's PCB, the emulator needs to identify each dump's role, it was decided to use their signature (crc) for this purpose (filenames can sometimes be used as a fallback to load bad/hacked dump).
-To summarize, when you launch a romset with one of those emulators, it first matches the archive's filename with its internal database, then load all the dumps it requires, failing at one of those 2 steps will prevent the game from running.

-!!!
 Warning
     When using romsets for the latest version of MAME or FBNeo, you should first make sure your version of those cores aren't outdated.

 !!! tip
     In general, you will get better results with a full collection of romsets for your chosen emulator.
 Starting with individual arcade romsets is less likely to work because you generally won't know which emulator they target, or if they contain every required files to run the game (bios, parent).

-!!! tip
 Full Non-Merged romsets are widely available for all of the "historic" MAME cores. **Full Non-Merged romsets are the simplest romset format to get started with because each romset zip contains all necessary files for one game.**

 | Emulator | Required ROM Version | ClrMamePro dat file |
 | :---: | :---: | :---: |